 Our regular drop-in centres, known as hubs, provide a place for our members to learn new skills, have fun and make friends.
 Running at six locations across Suffolk, the range of activities on offer is increasing all the time.
 Our members try their hands at drama, music and crafts, and enjoy games, cooking and relaxing over tea and biscuits.

 Each Hub is run by a TBS Area Coordinator and supported by a team of dedicated volunteers.
-There are between 15-40 members at every Hub aged between 18 and 80!
+There are around 25 members at every Hub aged between 18 and 80!

 Haverhill Hub group:

 HAVERHILL HUB (FRIDAY) GROUP IS OPEN.

 We run a drop-in centre in Haverhill for vulnerable adults aged 16 and over to access a range of activities including workshops, sports, crafts and information.

 Haverhill Hub – Every Wednesday 10:00am-2:00pm at Leiston Community Centre (CLOSED), and every Friday 10:00am-2:00pm at Chalkstone Community Centre (OPEN)

 UNFORTUNATELY WE ARE NOT ACCEPTING REFERRALS FOR THE ONE TO ONE SERVICE AT THE MOMENT DUE TO COVID.